Meet Matthew Shokunbi: An international leader with borderless ambition

 With only a few days to go until the current application round finished, Matthew decided to apply right away.
 Nine months later, he’s now fully immersed in an MBA with a specialization in Robotics and Artificial Intelligence, and life is good.

-As an Assistant Audit Manager at one of the largest professional services firms in the world, in Nigeria, Matthew joined the firm’s office in San Jose, California, in November 2018 for an exchange program.
+As an Assurance Senior at one of the largest professional services firms in the world, in Nigeria, Matthew joined the firm’s office in San Jose, California, in November 2018 for an exchange program.
 His time there so far has shaken his world – in a good way – and opened up opportunities he never knew existed.
 “I now work in the home of tech!” he says.

 The office culture is actually the same in Nigeria and the US, except for the exposure to the different clients.
 It’s outside the office where the culture shock happens!”